 Yes, these Keto Biscuits can be frozen!

-🎉 🙌 😁 Yes, yes I know.
+🎉 🙌 😁 Yes, yes we know.
 This is GREAT news.
-I love to make a double or triple batch of biscuits and freeze them for future mornings where my stomach is craving a biscuit but my mind is craving a break from cooking.
-I simply freeze the cut out biscuit dough on a sheet pan for 2 hours then plop the frozen biscuits in a freezer-safe container.
+We love to make a double or triple batch of biscuits and freeze them for future mornings where for when we are craving a biscuit but our minds are craving a break from cooking.
+We simply freeze the cut out biscuit dough on a sheet pan for 2 hours then plop the frozen biscuits in a freezer-safe container.

 To cook from frozen, you’ll want to add an additional 5-7 minutes to the total baking time.